marcosgdiaz/ArkanoPi/README.md

 # ArkanoPi
-Arkanoid and Pong game for Raspberry Pi written in Python.
+Arkanoid and Pong game for Raspberry Pi created with pygame.

+Instructions